 \end{proposition}

-Clearly, the cascade structure shown in Proposition~\ref{co:cl_out} is also proven for the entire map of Fig.~\ref{fig:ent_N}.
-A remarkable fact here is that the terms relevant to $\hat{M}_{z_i d_i}$ and $\hat{M}_{w_i d_i}$ in the right-hand side of \eqref{Tzdentret} are block-diagonally structured, and those are decoupled from the term relevant to $\bm{L}$.
-This means that each problem of finding $\hat{K}_i$ can be decoupled with respect to each subcontroller designer, and those subcontrollers do not affect the original system stability premised in Assumption~\ref{assentsys}\textbf{(a)}.
+It is evident that the cascade structure shown in Proposition~\ref{co:cl_out} is also proven for the entire map of Fig.~\ref{fig:ent_N}.
+Notably, the terms relevant to $\hat{M}_{z_i d_i}$ and $\hat{M}_{w_i d_i}$ on the right-hand side of \eqref{Tzdentret} have a block-diagonal structure and are decoupled from the term relevant to $\bm{L}$.
+This implies that each problem of finding $\hat{K}_i$ can be decoupled with respect to each subcontroller designer, and these subcontrollers do not affect the initial system stability premised in Assumption~\ref{assentsys}\textbf{(a)}.

 For any interaction $\bm L$ such that the preexisting system ${\bm G}_{\rm pre}$ in \eqref{platsys} is internally stable, there exists $\delta \geq 0$ such that

 Using this value of $\delta$, we can derive the following bound of the entire control performance.